-The Grand Mound Urban Growth Area (UGA) consists of approximately 982 acres located approximately 15 miles south of Olympia, in southwest Thurston County located along the I-5 corridor just north of Lewis County.
+The Grand Mound subarea is an Urban Growth Area (UGA) of 982 acres located along the I-5 corridor, 15 miles southwest of Olympia, in southwest Thurston County.
 The Grand Mound UGA is generally bounded by Ivan Street and I-5 to the east, 193rd Avenue to the north, Old Highway 9 to the south, and about midway between Tea Street and Old Highway 99 to the west.
+Its location at the nexus of US Route 12, I-5, and Old Highway 99 make Grand Mound attractive for commercial development to serve the traveling public, including a waterpark, hotels, and restaurants.
+Its population has more than doubled since the original UGA was established in 1995.